 Monitoring of Incidents & Evaluation of Intervention

-Year Co-ordinators complete the Anti Bullying Monitoring and Intervention form and this is discussed and reviewed regularly with the SMT line manager.
-Additionally there will be a formal review and report of all Anti-Bullying incidents each term.
+Year Co-ordinators complete the Anti Bullying Monitoring and Intervention form and this is discussed and reviewed regularly with their Leadership Team line manager.
+Additionally, there will be a formal review and report of all Anti Bullying incidents each term.
 Anti Bullying monitoring dates will be entered on the school calendar annually.